Winds-Studio/DeathMessages/README.md

 ## TODOs

-- Adventure - To replace Bungee-chat and bukkit chatcolor
+- Adventure - To replace BungeeChat API and bukkit ChatColor
 - FoliaLib - For server software without folia-api
-- Refactor som code
+- Refactor some code
-- Optimize Imports or code style
+- Optimize the Imports or code style

 ## Special Thanks To: